DewSam/ist659-database/README.md

 a system that allows university staff/students to host and sign up for events.

 ## Tasks:
-1- Translated the ER-model to a relational database using SQL/ Microsoft SQL Server.
+1- Translated the ER-model to a relational database using SQL/ Microsoft SQL Server. <br>
 2- Identified the user stories and built the presentation layer using Microsoft PowerApps.